Nerwyn/android-tv-card/README.md

 ### Example 10

-Even more disorder with columns and special elements in the same row as buttons
+Even more disorder with columns and special elements in the same row as buttons, and stylized everything.

 ```yaml
 type: custom:android-tv-card